 - 1/4 teaspoon browning sauce, optional

-- In a small bowl, combine the first five ingredients; rub over roast.
-Wrap in plastic wrap and refrigerate overnight.
+- Combine first five ingredients; rub over roast.
+Wrap in plastic; refrigerate overnight.

 - Place carrots, potatoes and onions in a 6-qt. slow cooker; add broth.
 Unwrap roast; place in slow cooker.
-Cook, covered, on low 8-10 hours or until meat and vegetables are tender.
+Cook, covered, on low until meat and vegetables are tender, 8-10 hours.

 - Transfer roast and vegetables to a serving platter; tent with foil.
 Pour cooking juices into a small saucepan.
-In a small bowl, mix flour and water until smooth; stir into pan.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Mix flour and water until smooth; stir into pan.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 If desired, add browning sauce.
-Serve roast with gravy.
+Serve roast with gravy and vegetables.
 Yield: 14 servings.